os-fpga/Raptor_Tools/gatelevel_readers/pin_map/README.md

 Make sure you have all the necessary files ready:

-- A modified I/Os file
+- A file containing IO infrmation (post_synth_ports.json)
-- An interface file
+- A file containing interface module ports
 - A user SDC file
 - A pin table file